-We have significant debt arrangements in place at our major timberland subsidiary, Rayonier Timberlands Operating Company, L.P., including a \$75 million revolving credit facility and four series of long term installment notes totaling \$485 million, all arranged in connection with a large timberland acquisition in October of 1999.
-In addition, we have a number of other debt arrangements in place, including, but not limited to, a revolving credit facility, medium-term notes due 2004 and five series of pollution control and solid waste disposal revenue bonds.
+We have significant debt arrangements in place at our major timberland subsidiary, Rayonier Forest Resources, L.P., including four series of long term installment notes totaling \$485 million, all arranged in connection with a large timberland acquisition in October of 1999.
+In addition, we have a number of other debt arrangements in place, including, but not limited to, a revolving credit facility and five series of pollution control and solid waste disposal revenue bonds.
 We may be limited in our ability to borrow substantial amounts of money by covenants in these various debt agreements.
 As a result, we may not be able to borrow money to finance our operations or to make acquisitions.
 Additionally, some covenants in our debt agreements restrict our ability to:

-- incur liens; - · engage in mergers, consolidations or asset dispositions; - · sell, lease, transfer or otherwise dispose of assets; - permit our subsidiaries to incur debt; - · change our business; or - permit us or our subsidiaries to change accounting practices.
+- incur liens: - engage in mergers, consolidations or asset dispositions; - · sell, lease, transfer or otherwise dispose of assets; - · permit our subsidiaries to incur debt; - change our business; or - · permit us or our subsidiaries to change accounting practices.

-Our credit facility contains covenants that require us to maintain compliance with financial ratios such as debt to "Covenant EBITDA" and "Covenant EBITDA" to interest expense, among others.
+Our credit facility contains covenants that require us to maintain compliance with financial ratios such as debt to "covenant EBITDA" and "covenant EBITDA" to interest expense, among others.
 "Covenant EBITDA" is defined as earnings from continuing operations before interest expense, income taxes, depreciation, depletion, amortization and the non-cash cost of land sales.
+In addition, our credit facility limits the sum of dividends in any period of four fiscal quarters to 90% of "covenant funds from operations" (Covenant FFO) plus the aggregate amount of dividends permitted under this Covenant FFO limitation in excess of the amount of dividends paid during such period.
+Covenant FFO is defined as consolidated net income excluding gains or losses from debt restructuring and investments in marketable securities plus depletion, depreciation and amortization and the non-cash cost basis of timberland sold.
 If we are unable to meet the terms of these covenants or if we breach any of these covenants, a default could result under our revolving credit facility.
 A default, if not waived by our lenders, could impair our ability to obtain funds under our revolving credit facility and could result in outstanding amounts thereunder becoming immediately due and payable.
 If acceleration occurs, we may not be able to repay our debt and we may not be able to borrow sufficient additional funds to refinance the debt.